CodosaurusLLC/CodosaurusLLC.github.io/wwwizzzard.md

 but I get quite enough spam already!)
 {:class="big"}

-I already have the basic "guts" of it working as a command-line app.&nbsp;
+I already have the basic "guts" of it working as a command-line app, giving its output on the console rather than an email.&nbsp;
-Mainly, I need to add separate user accounts (including letting you buy and use credits), wrap it all as a web-app, and arrange hosting.&nbsp;
+I just need to add separate user accounts
+(including letting you buy and use credits), make it send email, wrap it all as a web-app, and arrange hosting.&nbsp;
 So, it should be ready pretty soon,